BolajiAyodeji/deploy-ml-web-workshop/README.md

 One essential and last phase of the CRISP-DM data framework is deployment.
 The key focus in this phase is the usability of the developed model by intended users or customers.
 Depending on the type of solution and use case, this can involve deploying and integrating the model on any medium like the web, a mobile application, a hardware-embedded system, etc. While this might "sound easy,” many beginner ML engineers find it daunting to deploy their projects on the web for their intended users to test and for their solutions to solve their users' problems.

-In this workshop, Bolaji will introduce you to ML model deployment by showing you the steps and processes involved with turning a machine learning model into an API with Python and Flask, testing the API, building a web application, and deploying it to the cloud for global usage.
-We would also discuss several other alternative JavaScript frameworks and tools you can consider.
+In this workshop, Bolaji will introduce you to machine learning model deployment by showing you the steps and processes involved with turning a machine learning model into an API with Python and Flask,  testing the API with Postman, building a web application, and deploying it to the cloud for global usage.
+We would also discuss several other alternative Python/JavaScript frameworks and tools to consider.

 ---

-This repository contains the workshop materials, lesson notes, machine learning model notebook, serilized model, web application code, and links to further resources.
+This repository contains the workshop materials, lesson notes, machine learning model notebooks, serilized models, backend API/web application code, and links to further resources.
 You can follow the workshop lessons and build the project yourself or use the materials to learn at your own pace.

 In this workshop, we will build the following:

-- A simple machine learning model that predicts the personality type of an individual based off their messages in conversations using Python, Scikit-learn, and other libraries.
+- A simple machine learning model that predicts the personality type of an individual using Python, Scikit-learn, and other libraries.
-- A web application and API that consumes the model using HTML, CSS, JavaScript, and Flask.
+- A backend and API for the model using Python and Flask.
-- A web application and API that consumes the model using HTML, CSS, JavaScript, Nextjs, and Flask.
+- A web application that consumes the model/API using HTML, CSS, JavaScript, and Flask.
-- A web application and API that consumes the model using HTML, CSS, JavaScript, and FastAPI.
-- A web application and API that consumes the model using HTML, CSS, JavaScript, Nextjs, and FastAPI.
+- A web application and API that consumes the model/API using HTML, CSS, JavaScript, Nextjs, and Flask.
 - An AI web application using Nextjs and OpenAPI.

 [Demo GIF]